 The class nurtures a spirit of curiosity and risk-taking, which emphasizes process as well as product.
 Critiques are both supportive and challenging.
 Beginners are welcome!

 I am honored to have been selected for a commission to make a large thread leaf piece for the new Sunnyvale Medical Center Oncology Unit, part of the Palo Alto Medical Foundation.
 Having waited in a similar clinic with my father many years ago, I am especially aware of how one feels in such a situation, and hope to make a piece which will impart a sense of peace and tranquility.
 The piece is scheduled to be installed in early summer of 2013.

 Tiffany & Co.

 Recently, I installed a commissioned work in the new Tiffany store in the Westfield Centre San Francisco.
-Her piece, Ideal Marriage, is made from book spines arranged in a floral motif.
+My piece, Ideal Marriage, is made from book spines arranged in a floral motif.